What Has Changed?

 Wastes generated from exploration and production of oil, gas, and geothermal energy often contain materials such as arsenic, cadmium, chromium, lead, mercury, and benzene, which may reach toxic levels that would be considered hazardous under certain circumstances.
 However, certain E&P wastes are exempt from the hazardous waste management requirements found in Subtitle C of the U.S. Resource Conservation and Recovery Act (RCRA), and they maintain a hazardous waste management exemption in Utah.
 When wastes meet the exemption they may be managed according to nonhazardous solid waste rules.

 The Resource Conservation and Recovery Act (RCRA) provides the federal law for the management of waste.
 It contains hazardous waste requirements in Subtitle C and nonhazardous waste requirements in Subtitle D. The term “RCRA-exempt” is sometimes used to mean that a waste is exempt from the hazardous waste requirements of Subtitle C. This is true for certain E&P wastes.
 However, E&P wastes are not exempt from RCRA Subtitle D requirements.
 It is important to remember that these wastes must be managed in a way that is protective of the environment.
-Like other states, Utah is authorized by the U.S. EPA to enforce RCRA, and is required to be at least as stringent in our management practices.
+Like other states, Utah’s regulations must be at least as stringent as the applicable federal laws.